buildupchao/zns/README.md

 # ZNS
-What's the ZNS is an implementation of distribution RPC.
+What the ZNS is an implementation of distribution RPC.

 ## 1 Introduction